r59q/ShipSimGame/README.md

 ## About the project

+Look away!
+It's not even remotely interesting yet.
+Currently it is just a collection of simple tests and a couple of not-yet implemented interfaces.

 This is a project that explores the test-driven development process and gitflow for unity projects in order to create a ship simulation game.

 Currently the master branch is empty, because the project is still in early development.
 Look in development branch